ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/data-processing/chyt/reference/performance.md

 - Make a query, in particular `Sorted Join`, more effectively.
 - Better compress sorted tables so that they take up less space (point 2).

-The sort key must be selected depending on the queries:
+Select the sort key based on your queries:

 - For example, if the queries look like
    ``` ... where date between '2021-01-01' and '2021-02-01'```